AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

   has no effect.
 In particular, it is not propagated out of the handler, in the same way that exceptions do not propagate outside of task bodies.

-* If the Ceiling_Locking policy is in effect, the interrupt handler executes with the active priority that is the ceiling priority of the corresponding protected object. ("Protected object" is abbreviated as "PO" for convenience).
+* If the :ada:`Ceiling_Locking` policy is in effect, the interrupt handler executes with the active priority that is the ceiling priority of the corresponding protected object. ("Protected object" is abbreviated as "PO" for convenience).